280Zo/charybdis-wireless-mini-zmk-firmware/README.md

   - Suppoert for the Nice!Nano v2 has been added to the firmware options.
   - The prospector case has been adapted in [OnShape](https://cad.onshape.com/documents/1ab8632c0729c14a80991694/w/0a5575e0aa91142d15642877/e/053f9ce9786904291254a911) to fit the Nice!Nano v2.
   Options are also available for the smaller APDS9960 ambient light sensor variant, and a lower-cost Waveshare non-touch screen option (SKU 24382)
-- **Timeless home row mods:** Based on [urob's](https://github.com/urob/zmk-config#timeless-homerow-mods) work and configured on the BASE layer with balanced flavor on both halves (280 ms tapping-term, and quick-tap with prior-idle tuning).
+- **Timeless-inspired home row mods:** Based on [urob's](https://github.com/urob/zmk-config#timeless-homerow-mods) work and configured on the BASE layer.
 - **Thumb-scroll mode:** Hold the left-most thumb button (K36) while moving the trackball to turn motion into scroll.
 - **Precision cursor mode:** Double-tap, then hold K36 to drop the pointer speed, release to return to normal speed.
 - **K37 - Multifunction**